zilliztech/attu/README.md

 ```

 #### Custom Server Port Example
-*This command lets you run the docker container with host networking, specificity a custom port for
+*This command lets you run the docker container with host networking, specifying a custom port for
-the server to list on*
+the server to listen on*

 ```bash
 docker run --network host \